Formulating dairy cow rations

 Formulating rations provides cows with the nutrients they need to stay healthy and optimize production.

 - The basis of a cow’s diet should be high-quality forage.

 - Acid neutral detergent fiber should be at least 18 percent and neutral detergent fiber at least 28 percent of ration dry matter.

 - Balance rations to meet the nutrient requirements for each stage of lactation.

 - Added fat shouldn’t go above 7 percent of ration dry matter.

-Formulating rations allows you to feed your animals efficiently.
-It provides animals a reasonable amount of food containing all the nutrients they need.
 You can formulate a ration with the help of a computer or by hand.
-Computers provide a more complete analysis of nutrient profiles in rations and also includes economics.
+A computer analysis provides a more complete nutrient profile and includes economics.

 Expressing computer ration information

 - A ration analysis reviews the nutrients that each feed adds to the ration.

 - It doesn’t balance the ration and doesn’t correct any nutrient deficiencies or excesses.